nikozdev/LibAsist/readme.md

 - lib-asist
 > - library assistant
 - utilities, functions, types, etc for programming
-- initially created by nikodiho to...
+- initially created by nikozdev to...
 > - avoid writting the same code for different projects
 > - avoid external dependencies ( yes, i have "dependophobia" )
-> - make own standards, framework
+> - make own standards, frameworks
-- source code is written in c/c++ programming language
+- the majority of the source code is written in c/c++ programming language
-- build scripts are written in the makefile for...
+- the only build script is "makefile" for...
 > - building
 > - cleaning
 > - installation
 > - uninstallation
 > - debugging
-> - running
+> - execution
 > just run "make *command*"
-> - appending "VARIABLE=VALUE" does make sense
+> - appending "VARIABLE=VALUE" may affect the process

 ## build and usage

 - this library can be...
-> - included into soruce code as a single-header library
+> - included with some headers into source code
 > - compiled as an application for testing
 > - compiled as a library for linkage
 - gnu/make is the main build system

-### header

-- everything is contained inside of a single header file libasist.hxx
-> - \#include "path/to/libasist.hxx"
-> > into any file on a project
-- all symbols can be found inside of a single namespace

-### executable
+### link as an executable

-- header file has all of the "inline" source code
 - build and start
 > - make start
 > > compile and link and run in the shell